dacer521/textEditor/README.md

 this is a simple text-editing program.

-the core functionality is driven through electron.js, with a node.js backend.
+The core functionality is through electron.js and docx editing is provided by mammoth.js

-it is currently only compadible with txt files on windows and mac, but I hope to upgrade it to RTF files in the near future.
+Styling is not functional, but tables images and text are functional in docx files.

+The program functions as a simple text editor, and can be ran by downloading the files and running:

+npm run build:mac
+or
+npm run build:win